 Estimated time spent: 2 hour

 Next you may want to add some tasks that make your process flow measurable and tangible for the people that will be doing this.
-This way you can proceed through all the activities in your COVID-19 process and add the tasks that are important:
+This way you can proceed through all the activities in your process and add the tasks that are important:

 Estimated time spent: 1 hour

-Now create a COVID-19 incident case flow
+Now create a pandemic incident case flow

 You do this by putting each activity in the right order, reordering tasks, and setting some as ‘Critical’.
 Critical tasks let you start other tasks only once these are done.
 This means that everything happens in the right order.

-In this example, I’ve created the following flow:
+In this example, we have created the following flow:

 Estimated time spent: 1 hour